 Montana Fish, Wildlife and Parks Region 3 determines fishing restrictions and closures for the Big Hole River.
 The fishing restrictions and closures based on drought conditions are set in the Big Hole River Drought Management Plan, which supersedes the Montana Drought Fishing Closure Policy.

 - MFWP Fishing & Waterbody Fishing Restrictions and Closures

 Real-Time Flow and Temperature Conditions – United States Geological Survey

-The Wise River Real-Time gage was installed near the mouth of Wise River October 2015 as part of the new DNRC real-time gaging program for monitoring smaller tributaries.
+The Wise River Real-Time gauge was installed near the mouth of Wise River October 2015 as part of the new DNRC real-time gauging program for monitoring smaller tributaries.
 The reporting is a partnership between DNRC and Montana Bureau of Mines and Geology.
-In addition to access real-time flow data for Wise River, our past recorded data prior to this gage for the Wise River can also be accessed here.
+In addition to access real-time flow data for Wise River, our past recorded data prior to this gauge for the Wise River can also be accessed here.

 Water Quality – Water Temperature and Stream Flow